rmorison/rmorison.github.io/content/posts/jupyter-setup-with-mamba-conda.md

 ### What's a Conda Environment? {#what-s-a-conda-environment}

 Python, similar to many other languages, has evolved over the decades of its use.
-The needs of Python developers and the products they create drove an evolution in how the language is installed and run.
+The needs of Python developers and the products they create drove an evolution in how the language was installed and run.
 In days of yore programmers developed a variety of ad-hoc ways to keep the Python setup for different projects from colliding.
 Let's say project A only worked with Python V2 and project B required Python V3.
 Then project C used V3, but needed a different version of, say, the Django package.

 The [venv](https://docs.python.org/3/library/venv.html) package is now a standard part of Python to solve this problem.
 Long story short, it only goes part way.
 Many "Pure Python" libraries are in wide use, that will work on any OS.
 But some libraries require "binary support", meaning compiled OS specific code.
 The `venv` package doesn't fully solve this problem.